 Our survey found that 83% of employees have to change their payment method depending on the type of expense, while 44% stated that having to collect receipts is the most frustrating part of the expense claims process.

 The clear message here is that the more integrated and automated your process, the better.
 Applying a single method of payment across all your expense types, and including automated reporting to do away with the inconvenience of receipt-collecting, are excellent ways to make your policy simpler for everyone.
 This is something you can achieve with a business expense card.
-You can also find out more about creating your business expense reports in our guide.

 The types of expenses that need to be covered in your policy will depend on the nature of your business, but the most common inclusions are: